 - 1. Opening (5 minutes)

 - A. Feel the Beats

-- B. Introducing Say a New Word: Phoneme Substitution
+- B. Say a New Word: Phoneme Substitution

-- 2. Work Time (10 minutes)
+2. Work Time (10 minutes)

-- A. Introducing Chaining: "map," "mat," "rap," "nap," "tap," "tag"

-- 3. Closing and Assessment (2 minutes)

-- A. Reflecting on Learning

-- 4. Differentiated Small Group Instruction and Rotations (40-45 minutes)
+- A. Chaining: "rip," "sip," "nip," "fig," "big," "bit," "fit," "hit," "sit," "sat," "mat," "rat" - 3.
+Closing and Assessment (2 minutes) - A. Reflecting on Learning - 4.
+Differentiated Small Group Instruction and Rotations (40-45 minutes)

 - I can feel and count the syllables (beats) in the words of a poem.
 (RF.K.2) - I can add or change a phoneme (sound) in a one-syllable spoken word to make a new word.
-(RF.K.2) - I can read and spell CVC words with the phonemes (sounds) /m/, /a/, /p/, /t/, /n/, /g/, /r/.
+(RF.K.2) - I can read and spell CVC words with the phonemes (sounds) /m/, /i/, /a/, /p/, /t/, /n/, /g/, /r/, /h/, /f/, and /s/.
+(L.K.2)

-- Observe students during Opening A. Determine whether they can identify the number of syllables in spoken words and segment those syllables. - Observe students during Opening B. Determine whether they can isolate sounds in words and substitute the initial and final sounds as directed and say a new word. - Observe students during Work Time A. Determine whether they can read and spell CVC word containing the /a/ phoneme (sound). - Record students' progress on the Snapshot Assessment.
+- Observe students during Opening A. Determine whether they can identify the number of syllables in spoken words and segment those syllables. - Observe students during Opening B. Determine whether they can isolate sounds in words and substitute the initial, medial, and final sounds as directed and say a new word. - Observe students during Work Time A. Determine whether they can read and spell CVC words containing the /i/ and /a/ phonemes (sounds). - Record students' progress on the Snapshot Assessment.

-- This lesson introduces three new instructional practices: Engagement Text Read-aloud, Comprehension Conversation, and Decodable Reader: Partner Search and Read.
-Introduce each new instructional practice with a song, and explicitly model and support students as they familiarize themselves with it. - In Opening A, students use the Engagement Text for the first time.
-This text serves to pique students' interest about the Decodable Reader, introduced in Work Time B, by incorporating the topic and words from this cycle into an engaging read-aloud. - In Work Time A, consider asking students suggested (or similar) text-based comprehension questions.
-Although the Reading Foundations Skills Block focuses primarily on RF standards, comprehension is an integral part of reading development.
+- In Opening A, students use the Engagement Text.
+This text serves to pique students' interest about the Decodable Reader, introduced in Work Time B, by incorporating the topic and using words made up of taught graphemes and phonemes into an engaging read-aloud. - In Work Time A, students answer suggested (or similar) text-based comprehension questions.
+Although the Foundational Skills Block focuses primarily on RF standards, comprehension is an integral part of reading development.
 Leading a brief discussion after the read-aloud connects students to key ideas, details, and vocabulary contained within it.
-If students are retelling a story for the first time, consider modeling the practice for them and practicing with volunteers before students are asked to do this with a partner. - In Work Time B, students become familiar with the routines for the Decodable Reader instructional practice.
-Because this is the introductory lesson, the Cycle 13 Decodable Reader: "A Book of Animals," should be considered a "pre-decodable" text.
-It serves as a tool for practicing the Decodable Reader instructional practice and reinforcing initial sounds (with the keywords), high-frequency words, and concepts of print, but the words used in the text are not all necessarily decodable.
-In future cycles, these texts consist of decodable words (one-syllable, regularly spelled words that include only taught phonemes) and taught high-frequency words.
-Students reading the pre-decodable text rely more on the pattern and keyword illustrations to read the text rather than actual decoding.
-Students eventually are given highlighters or other writing utensils to mark a given word or grapheme(s) in the text.
-To prepare them for this, the teacher simply models, and students "circle" the words in the text with their fingers.
+If students are retelling a story for the first time, consider modeling the practice for them and practicing with volunteers before students are asked to do this with a partner. - In Work Time B, students are introduced to their first fully Decodable Reader.
+This short text incorporates high-frequency words introduced in previous Mystery Word lessons.
+The Decodable Reader practices with concepts of print (example: one-to-one match and return sweep).
+Students also apply knowledge of taught graphemes and phonemes as they decode simple one-syllable words. - Pairing students during the Decodable Reader routine provides support for those who need it and engages more proficient students to apply their knowledge to support a peer.
+Have students work individually if you prefer that they receive more individual practice without peer guidance or support.

-- Pairing students during the Decodable Reader routine provides support for those who need it and engages more proficient students to apply their knowledge to support a peer.
-Have students work individually if you prefer that they receive more individual practice without peer guidance or support. - Consider how to collect data on how well students use high-frequency word knowledge and concepts of print (and, in the future, decoding skills) while reading their Decodable Readers.
-Two options: anecdotal notes that identify strategies being used or miscues made (examples: "reread the sentence," "read /e/ for /a/") or asking students to mark words they find challenging.
+Consider how to collect data on how well students use high-frequency word knowledge and concepts of print (and, in the future, decoding skills) while reading their Decodable Readers.
+Two options: anecdotal notes that identify strategies being used or miscues made (examples: reread the sentence, read /e/ for /a/), or asking students to mark words they find challenging.